MinRegret/minregret.github.io/research/index.md

 # Research

+## Sequence Prediction and Spectral Transformers

+- Recent research from our lab connects learning in dynamical systems to sequence perdiction via a new architecture called [Spectral Transformers](https://sites.google.com/view/gbrainprinceton/projects/spectral-transformers), more information and recent publications in [this link](https://sites.google.com/view/gbrainprinceton/projects/spectral-transformers).

 ## Control and Reinforcement Learning

 - A new framework for robust control called [Non-Stochastic Control](https://arxiv.org/abs/2211.09619).
 This permits control in adversarial environments via a new type of algorithm, the [Gradient Perturbation Controller](https://arxiv.org/abs/1902.08721), which also gives rise to the first [logarithmic regret](https://arxiv.org/abs/1909.05062) in online control.